 There is a stark contrast between my working and non-working hours for I guess it is completely logical to have an inverse relationship between how productive one is within the office and without.
 At the end of a crazy work day, I just want to wind down and do absolutely nothing (that includes not cooking).
 On the work front, things seem to be progressing well.
 I just had a week-long training, something that I fought tooth and nail for.
 Although it is totally ridiculous for an employee to have to jostle for essential training, one can actually work this to one’s advantage.
 By being aggressive in this regard, you can appear to be pro-active especially when some of your other colleagues are * L * A * Z * Y * with a capital everything!

 Also, it seems that I have had the highest percentage pay-increment compared to all my other contractor workmates–my boss divulged this little titbit entirely of his own volition.
 Well that was a long time coming especially seeing that the company owes me a year worth of increment.
 During my performance appraisal, my boss (who knows that I am one of the better performers around) asked me how much I would like my increment to be (it was like giving me a blank cheque!).
 I feigned a sort of uninterested “whatever-the-market-rate-is” kind of response plus a “say-10%” with the knowledge that the current market rate is lower than that.
 Suffice to say I did not get as high as 10% but am happy that my performance is finally being recognised.
 In actual fact, a high percentage of a small number is still a small number so what I got did not matter to the company at all.
 My boss also told me that not everyone received an increment–I really hope the curry-lover did not get it!
-By the way, there is a running gag amongst the Caltex people that I am working too fast and that I need to be slowed down with more work–I genuinely do not know how to react to this–should I be a team player and try to fit in like the rest by being inefficient and unproductive?
-Anyway despite the positive outlook I have at work now, I think I still want to talk to my Caltex boss about jumping to Caltex next month (my 2-year anniversary as a contractor)–I am seriously dreading that meeting but for the sake of my career, I just have to bite the bullet and stop procrastinating.
+By the way, there is a running gag amongst my colleagues that I am working too fast and that I need to be slowed down with more work–I genuinely do not know how to react to this–should I be a team player and try to fit in like the rest by being inefficient and unproductive?
+Anyway despite the positive outlook I have at work now, I think I still want to talk to the boss of the company I am seconded to about jumping over to his company next month (my 2-year anniversary as a contractor)–I am seriously dreading that meeting but for the sake of my career, I just have to bite the bullet and stop procrastinating.